 If your son or daughter decides to do this, please drop me a line and let me know how it went.

 PLEASE NOTE: The Pennies for Peace program may NOT be used for the Eagle Scout award because fund-raising projects are not permitted for that award.

-Personal Progress – Good Works Value requirement #7, which involves giving three hours of service outside your home.
-Also, this could be used for the Good Works Value Project which requires at least 10 hours of service and can additionally include involving other young women.
+Personal Progress – Good Works Value requirement #7 or the Good Works Value Project which requires at least 10 hours of service and can additionally include involving other young women.

 All three levels of the new Duty to God program (Deacon, Teacher, Priest) include requirements to plan and carry out service, both individually and with the quorum.